Skip to main content

 Choosing a CIDR for your Managed Nebula Network

-The first requirement is that the range you choose must be included in RFC 1918 Private Address Space or RFC 6598 Shared Address Space.
-This means it must be a range in one of the following:
+The range you choose must be part of the RFC 1918 Private Address Space or the RFC 6598 Shared Address Space.
+This means it must exist within one of the following ranges:

 • 192.168.0.0/16